BackofenLab/IntaRNA/README.md

 options to even more constrain the seed selection.
 The list of options is given by

-- `--seedBP` : the number of base pairs the seed has to show
+- `--seedBP` : the number of base pairs within the seed
 - `--seedMaxUP` : the maximal overall number of unpaired bases within the seed
 - `--seedQMaxUP` : the maximal number of unpaired bases within the query's seed region
 - `--seedTMaxUP` : the maximal number of unpaired bases within the target's seed region